The following patent was granted by

 Visitor-Visa Card Number |

-associated with the visitor's database 2 record.
-This number
+visitor's database 2 record.
+This number is also

 magnetic stripe 406. |